Over 20,000 wetsuits & accessories in stock today!

 To Sum It Up

 Yes, a wetsuit protects against jellyfish stings.
 A wetsuit can also protect against rash, sunburn, and potentially prevent hypothermia.
-Rashguards can even help prevent jellyfish stings.
+Rash guards can even help prevent jellyfish stings.
 They act similar to wetsuits but remember, if it’s exposed, it’s prone to be stung.
-A short sleeve rashguard can protect your core and upper body, but won’t protect your entire arm and hands from a sting!
+A short sleeve rash guard can protect your core and upper body, but won’t protect your entire arm and hands from a sting!

-Don’t fall victim to a sting or other issues in the water – wear a wetsuit or rashguard!
+Don’t fall victim to a sting or other issues in the water – wear a wetsuit or rash guard!
 Contact us today for help choosing your next wetsuit.

-Lauren (LoLo) has been turning words into blog posts for Wetsuit Wearhouse since 2014.
+Lauren has been turning words into blog posts for Wetsuit Wearhouse since 2014.
 She learned to surf for the first time ever in Costa Rica but she gravitates more towards SUP.
-When she's not scouring the web for travel deals, you can find her either hiking, running, gardening, tending to her animals, or reading a good book outside on a beautiful day.
+You can almost always find her doing something outdoors or in her hammock swing reading a good book.

 Latest Posts by Lauren Collison (see all)